 How do I start a club?

-We encourage all students with new and popular ideas to broaden the under-graduate experience at Hofstra.
-Forming a club is an excellent way to do this and is actually quite easy.
+We encourage all students with new and popular ideas to broaden the undergraduate experience at Hofstra.
+Forming a club is an excellent way to do this.
 To start a club, please follow these directions:

 - Fill out a SGA Club Constitution (sample template here) which can be found in the SGA office.

-- Collect at least 10 signatures, 700 numbers, and contact information of club members.
+- Collect at least 10 signatures, 700 numbers, and contact information of interested club members.

-Attend a Rules Committee meeting (which meets weekly) with all of the necessary documents.
+a.
+To become an SGA recognized club, you must attend a Rules Committee meeting (which meets weekly) with all of the necessary documents.
+Email firstname.lastname@example.org for more information.

+b.
 Once passed by the Rules Committee, a representative from your club will be asked to attend the weekly SGA meeting, at which point your club will be voted on by the full Senate.
 If passed by full Senate, congratulations!
-You are now an official club at Hofstra University.
+You are now an SGA-recognized club.

 How does my club maintain active status?